‘Dreadhead Cowboy’ cannot call Lightfoot to testify in his defense, judge rules

 The comment about the clown was inappropriate, Hollingsworth told Walsh.

-“He could have made any other example, but to compare what I did for Lori Lightfoot vsersus what a clown does for the circus?
+“He could have made any other example, but to compare what I did for Lori Lightfoot versus what a clown does for the circus?
 He basically called me a clown,” he said.

 And, he said, he felt that McHale was taking prosecutors’ side: “I shouldn’t be arguing with the referee.”